Infantry square: Forming a square

-At the Battle of Waterloo (1815) the four-rank squares of the Allied forces withstood eleven cavalry charges, unsupported by either horse artillery or infantry.
-At the Battle of Lützen (1813), despite infantry and light artillery support, Allied cavalry charges failed to break green French troops.
+At the Battle of Waterloo (1815) the four-rank squares of the Allied forces withstood eleven cavalry charges.
+At Waterloo the attacking cavalry were not supported, whether by horse artillery or infantry, but at the Battle of Lützen (1813), even with infantry and light artillery support, Allied cavalry charges failed to break green French troops.
 Similarly, impressive infantry efforts were seen at the Battle of Jena-Auerstedt (1806), the Battle of Pultusk (1806), the Battle of Fuentes de Oñoro (1811) and the First Battle of Krasnoi (August 14, 1812).
 If a square was broken, as happened at the Battle of Medina de Rioseco (1808), the infantry could suffer many casualties although brave and well-disciplined infantry could recover even from such a disaster.